Alabama students throwing 'COVID parties' to see who gets infected: Officials - LI News Radio

 She said the organizers of the parties are purposely inviting guests who have COVID-19.

 “They put money in a pot and they try to get COVID.
 Whoever gets COVID first gets the pot.
 It makes no sense,” McKinstry said.
-“They’re intentionally doing it.
-They’re not taking it seriously.”
+“They’re intentionally doing it.”

 Tuscaloosa Fire Chief Randy Smith told the City Council on Tuesday that he has confirmed the students’ careless behavior.